Communist Workers Organisation (Marxist–Leninist)

+The Communist Circle of Breda was formed in August 1972 by a group of Communist Unity Movement of the Netherlands (Marxist–Leninist) militants in North Brabant who refused to shift to Rotterdam when the new party leadership ordered them to do so.

 The main organ of KAO (ml) was Rode Vlag (Red Flag).

 KAO (ml) was active during the Rotterdam port strike of 1979.

 KAO (ml) upheld the Three Worlds Theory promoted by the Chinese Communist Party.
 This eventually led to a split, with one section breaking away and forming the Workers Party of the Netherlands (build-up organisation) (Arbeiderspartij van Nederland (opbouworganisatie)) in 1980.